8 Reasons Why a Car Won’t Start

 #1 Reason Why a Car Won’t Start

 A dead or weak battery is the most common car problem that causes a no-start condition.
-Even if your lights, radio, and instrument cluster turns on, the battery may be too weak to start the engine.
+Even if your lights, radio, and instrument cluster turn on, the battery may be too weak to start the engine.
 If you hear one or more clicks when you try to start the engine, you most likely have a weak battery, corroded terminals, or loose battery terminals.
 Even if you think the battery is good, double-check it.

 Jump-starting the dead battery will typically be all you need to do to get back on the road.
 If the car is stuck at home, you can use a 12 Volt Smart Battery Charger to recharge the battery.
 You can use a jump box to start if the car is stuck in a parking lot.

-Thankfully for you, a no-start condition is generally a relatively easy find and fix!
+Thankfully, a no-start condition is generally a relatively easy find and fix!
 The following table can help you narrow down the problem.

 Problem | Symptoms | Solution |